StratifyLabs/StratifyBlog/content/device/2020-12-15-Method-Chaining-in-Cpp.md

 }
 ```

-This has the added bonus of forcing you to provide an initial value to all members which has saved me debugging time on more than one occasion.
+This has the bonus of forcing you to provide an initial value to all members.
+This has saved me debugging time on more than one occasion.

 # So What?